 What the microcosmic orbit is

-A Daoist meditation practice in which attention (and, in the energetic framing, qi or breath energy) is circulated in a continuous loop: up the spine from the base to the crown, then down the front of the body from the crown back to the base.
-Each circuit takes one breath.
-Done daily for several weeks, the loop becomes felt rather than imagined.
-Done for months, it becomes a foundation for other Daoist sexual practices including non-ejaculatory orgasm and extended arousal.
+A Daoist meditation practice in which attention — and, in the classical energetic framing, qi or breath-energy — is circulated in a continuous loop along two primary channels: up the spine from the perineum to the crown of the head along the Governor Channel (Du Mai), then down the front of the body from the crown back to the perineum along the Conception Channel (Ren Mai).
+Each circuit takes one slow breath.
+Done daily for several weeks, the loop becomes a felt-sense experience rather than an imagined one.
+Done consistently for months, it becomes the foundation from which the more advanced Daoist sexual practices — non-ejaculatory orgasm, extended arousal, and the inner-heat practices — naturally grow.

 The route